yunshengtian/AutoOED/README.md

 ## Installation

 AutoOED can be installed either directly from the links to the executable files, or from source code.
 Source code is the most up-to-date version, while executable files are relatively stable.
 AutoOED generally works across all Windows/MacOS/Linux operating systems.
+After installation, there are some extra steps to take if you want to link your own evaluation programs to AutoOED for fully automatic experimentation.

 ### Executable files

-Please see the instructions for directly installing executable files in our documentation.
+Please see the instructions for directly installing executable files in our documentation (coming soon).

 ### Source code